 Even after a few minutes in heavy traffic many drivers show signs of road rage.
-Something that also increase their risk of heart attacks, accidents and stress – Compare that to walking a few minutes in nature and the exact opposite is more likely to happen
+Something that also increase risk of heart attacks, accidents and stress – Compare that to walking a few minutes in nature and the exact opposite is more likely to happen

 Driving vs walking

 Text and drawing by Frits Ahlefeldt.
 Hiking.org

 Walking on trails away from traffic helps us relax and also reduce both stress, risk of heart attacks – and even of accidents, as aggression and fear evaporate to leave us more clear headed

 But how can it be that walking in nature often work to calms us down, while sitting in a car is more likely to make us aggressive?
 And what can we do to promote walking instead of driving?

 According to experts road rage comes in two forms: cold and hot.
 When facing an threat, we either explode or implode in cars.

 Bad news is that both have a very damaging influence on our ability to respond, navigate and steer through difficult situations, especially at high speeds.

 The challenge is that even though we are sitting still behind the wheel, our bodies react as if we can muscle our way out of the challenge, pumping hormones and blood as if preparing for a fight or run situation…

 But unable to move, or to talk to the other drivers, to clear misunderstandings, we are limited to yell or bite our teeth, provoking, complaining and often end up using the cars as a heavy, and sometimes deadly power-showing tool.